-With interests in science and nature, the author explores topics from a unique and sometimes controversial perspective.

 For example, in some areas of Africa, elephants and humans are in constant conflict.
 How would such conflict be prevented should African elephants be introduced to North America?

-If wolves make people nervous, how would be the public react to the introduction of a pride of African lions, or to a population of Siberian tigers?
+If wolves make people nervous, how would the public react to the introduction of a pride of African lions or a population of Siberian tigers?
 Would they ever support such a project?

 The obvious and immediate answer is that this would have to occur in a contained nature reserve or park-like setting.
 But wouldn't this be little more than a glorified zoo?

 And finally, perhaps the most important question: Would this really help the environment and restore the ecosystem to a healthier state?
 Or would it simply create more problems than it solves?

 We may know the answer sooner than later.
 Pleistocene Park is a controversial project currently underway in Siberia.
 On this nature reserve, Russian researchers are testing the Pleistocene rewilding concept and monitoring the results.
 There have been mixed results thus far, and the project has yet to be pushed to the extent of adding anything as exotic as an elephant or lion.
 Similar projects have been proposed in other locations.

 Will we one day see elephants and tigers in America roaming just beyond our backyards?
 It's an exciting idea but a long way from reality.